Lynda Java Essential Traning Notes

 This part of review is almost finished.
 Now let’s get down to How to Design Programs, and more

-importantly, The Structure and Interpretation of Computer Programs, aka, SICP
+importantly, The Structure and Interpretation of Computer Programs, aka, SICP.
+This course is

 still being taught in MIT, for first year CS students.